 Orthodox Christians must take responsibility for the way we dress both in and out of church, and the way people perceive us because of it.
 Our goal in asking our parishioners and visitors to follow these guidelines is not to oppress anyone’s individuality.
 Rather, it is to remain modest in the presence of our God and focus on prayer, worship, repentance, and communion with our God.
 If anything, freeing yourself from worry of how people perceive you is liberating.
-You can be your true self and focus on that which is important: worshiping your God.
+You can be your true self and focus on that which is important: worshiping God.

 Dressing appropriately for service means giving God your absolute best.
-You would not go to a lovely dinner party in jeans and a t-shirt; why would you go to God’s house that way?
+You wouldn’t go to a lovely dinner party in jeans and a t-shirt; why would you go to God’s house that way?